Team-29-TickFrame/Tickframe_team_29/reports/week6/sprint-review-summary.md

 4. Move service ports and additional configuration into environment variables.
 5. Finalize customer handover documentation.
 6. Prepare final MVP v3 delivery and transition evidence.

----

-## Overall Review Outcome

-The customer acknowledged the progress made during Sprint 4 and confirmed that the project is moving in the right direction.

-The product is functional, deployed, and ready for final refinement during Sprint 5.
-The main remaining work involves improving pattern detection quality, completing handover preparation, and finalizing MVP v3 deliverables.